dbojan/esplayer/README.md

 - supports widevine
 - supports radio channels with screen off
 - support for http,sftp,extinfo playlists
-- recording
 - bookmarks (on pause new bookmark (M in lower left part of screen) is created.
 To go to previous bookmark, click on m)
 - custom auto update time for list
 - support for epg/xml (#EXTM3U url-tvg="https://example.com"), ('remote xml')
 - support for epg/xml next to m3u file ('local xml')
 - support for tmdb info (put tmdb.key in documents folder. inside just put your api key from https://www.themoviedb.org/ )
 - browse Documents/media folder using Browse button.
-- use double tap (or remote key(s): settings/play/pause) to go to channellist
-- use remote button 'aspect ratio' to go to settings screen directly
-- use remote button 'stop' to exit app
-- user remote button rewind and fast forward to go to prev/next playlist. on android use two fingers down or up swipe on the screen.
 - custom remote buttons settings more info: [android_2](android_2.md)
 - support for (pluto) subtitles
 - custom speed, and volume inside app